CliMA/Oceananigans.jl/docs/src/using_gpus.md

 julia>]
 (v1.3) pkg> build Oceananigans
 ```
-The Ocean wind mixing and convection is a good example to test out on the GPU.
+The [ocean wind mixing and convection](@ref gpu_example) example is a good one to test out on the GPU.